MicrosoftDocs/ATADocs/ATPDocs/persistence-privilege-escalation-alerts.md

 **Severity**: High

 **Description**:
 Every user object in Active Directory has attributes that contain information such as first name, middle name, last name, phone number, address and more.
-Sometimes, an attacker will try and manipulate these objects to his favor.
-Such as changing the phone number of an account to get access to any multifactor authentication attempt.
-Microsoft Defender for Identity will trigger this alert for any attribute modification against a pre-configured [honeytoken user](classic-manage-sensitive-honeytoken-accounts.md)
+Sometimes attackers will try and manipulate these objects for their benefit, for example by changing the phone number of an account to get access to any multifactor authentication attempt.
+Microsoft Defender for Identity will trigger this alert for any attribute modification against a pre-configured [honeytoken user](classic-manage-sensitive-honeytoken-accounts.md).

 **Learning period**: